-This table describes the fees and expenses you may pay when buying and holding shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
 Sales charges and other expenses that may be imposed by variable insurance contracts are not included.
 If these charges were reflected, the expenses listed below would be higher.
-See the variable insurance contract prospectus.
+See the variable insurance contract prospectus, which may impose sales charges and other additional contract-level expenses.